To accept the things you cannot change is one of the most misunderstood psychological skills.

 Healing outcome-based self worth

-4. Flexibility Is the Real Measure of Strength
+4. Flexibility Is Strength

 We tend to admire certainty and clear plans, but human growth does not come from things unfolding perfectly.